Maximizing Event ROI for Planners and Attendees: Ideas from Irina Kremin

 “Apps with social profiles, for example, can help find the right people in the crowd and can be a big help in finding the right person as well as navigating and connecting in the ocean of delegates,” Ms. Kremin explained.

-There is a plethora of event technology, but one of the most popular and most useful is the event mobile app.
+There is a plethora of event technology, but one of the most popular and most useful is an integrated virtual and mobile event app platform.
 Having used many different event apps as an attendee, Irina Kremin shared, “I have a lot of perspective to reflect on when I began looking for an app for my own events.”
-Attendify is her app of choice, but she recommends the following tips when considering an event app.
+Attendify is her app of choice, but she recommends the following tips when considering an event app while keeping maximizing event ROI in mind.

 - be a great value for the money.